AgoraIO-Solutions/server_side_custom_video_source/README.md

 Add this block to the NGINX config.
 The recording module will now convert the bitstream and send to Agora.
+No recordings will be written to disk but you do need to create the folder /tmp/rec and give it

       rtmp {
           server {